priyankat25/Animation/README.md

 # Animation

-This repo is for simple Animation Overview
+This repo is for simple Animation overview